 Will a 4iiii power meter fit my bike?

 There are two parts to this question.
 The first is in regards to crankset compatibility.
 4iiii makes Shimano road and MTB power meters so you need to make sure you have a compatible Shimano crankset on your bike.
 Secondly, you need to make sure your frame can fit a crank-arm based power meter on your bike.
-This means you need to make sure there is the necessary clearance (10 mm) between the left crank arm and your chainstay – and that you don’t have a chainstay mounted rear brake.
+This means you need to make sure there is the necessary clearance between the left crank arm and your chainstay.
+For the PRECISION 2, you need 10 mm of clearance.
+For the PRECISION 3 model, you need 7 mm of clearance.
+You should also confirm that you don’t have a chainstay mounted rear brake, as these often get in the way of the power meter.
 Please refer to the image below.

 Are 4iiii power meters accurate?

 Yes.
 4iiii units are accurate to within +/- 1.0%.
 The industry average for power meter accuracy is 1.0% to 2.0% so these are considered some of the more accurate power meters.